Char0n-1/snmp_printer_tool/README.md

 ## 🛠️ Customization

-* To check other consumables (e.g., Drum, Color toner), change the `index` in the script.
+* To check other consumables (e.g., Drum, Color toner), change the oid in the script.
 * You can export to CSV or schedule the script as a cron job if needed.

 ---